Pheochromocytoma: Treatment

+Targeted therapies have emerged as promising treatment options in the management of pheochromocytoma and paraganglioma, particularly for tumors driven by specific pathogenic variants.
+Belzutifan, a hypoxia-inducible factor 2-α (HIF2α) inhibitor, has demonstrated significant clinical benefit in tumors with EPAS1 pathogenic variants.
+By targeting the HIF2-α pathway, belzutifan effectively reduces catecholamine levels, stabilizes tumor growth, and mitigates symptoms such as hypertension and tachyarrhythmias, particularly in patients with Pacak-Zhuang syndrome, where EPAS1 gain-of-function mutations are prevalent, with a relatively tolerable profile.

+In May 2025, the U.S. Food and Drug Administration approved the HIF-2α inhibitor belzutifan (Welireg) as the first oral systemic treatment for adults and adolescents (≥ 12 years) with locally advanced, unresectable, or metastatic pheochromocytoma or paraganglioma.
+Approval was based on the phase-II LITESPARK-015 trial, which demonstrated a 26 % objective response rate and a median response duration of 20.4 months.
+Some patients may experience dose-related anemia, and hypoxia.

+Another targeted agent, Selpercatinib, a RET proto-oncogene kinase inhibitor, has shown efficacy in RET-driven tumors, including those associated with multiple endocrine neoplasia type 2 (MEN2).
+The expanding landscape of targeted therapies provides new avenues for individualized treatment strategies, particularly in genetically defined subgroups of pheochromocytoma and paraganglioma, where traditional systemic therapies have limited efficacy.

 Prognosis

 According to the National Cancer Institute, prognosis is defined as the likely outcome of a disease OR, the chance of recovery or a recurrence.
-This is an extremely difficult question when it comes to pheochromcytoma, and the answer depends on the patients genetic status, presence of metastatic disease, and the location of their primary tumor.
-An article about prognosis published in 2000 reported a 91% 5-year survival rate in their patient population; however, it is important to note that over 86% of their patients had sporadic tumors (no known genetic mutation), which commonly have low malignant potential.
+This is an extremely difficult question when it comes to pheochromocytoma, and the answer depends on the patients genetic status, presence of metastatic disease, and the location of their primary tumor.
+An article about prognosis published in 2000 reported a 91% 5-year survival rate in their patient population; however, over 86% of their patients had sporadic tumors (no known genetic mutation), which commonly have low malignant potential.
 In 2019, a consortium of almost twenty European medical centers looked at the prognosis of malignant pheochromocytoma and the data starkly varies from the report of sporadic, single tumors, with a median survival of 6.7 years.
 Overall survival improved if the patient had (1) disease of the head and neck compared to abdomen, (2) less than 40 years of age, (3) and if their biochemistry was less than five times the upper reference limit of normal.

 Recent literature has detailed several factors that predict accelerated progression of disease and higher mortality rates, including patients who choose to forego surgical resection of their primary tumor, larger tumors at initial presentation, older age at initial diagnosis, and a shortened time from primary tumor to presence of metastases.
 The actual location of the metastases can also indicate prognosis, with osseous lesions (bone) faring better than their soft-tissue (lung, liver) counterparts.